 6 – Travel documents and safety

-I listen to the news a lot, but still, my first go-to site to check on travel safety is the U.S. State Department.
-They will provide all sorts of travel information for your destination country, including what travel documents are required to enter (will you need a tourist visa?), any travel advisories, or whether or not you should get vaccinations, etc.
+I listen to the news a lot, but my first go-to site to check on travel safety is the U.S. State Department.
+They provide all sorts of travel information and advisories for countries worldwide, including required travel documents, vaccinations, etc.

-Afterwards, research travel sites and blogs to get insights from others who have traveled to your same location recently.
-Those avenues might provide fuller information and provide you a clearer picture of what to expect.
-See also my ‘Solo / Female Travel Tips’ section of my country pages found through my Global Destination Guides pages.
+Afterwards, research travel sites and blogs to get insights from others who have traveled to your travel destination recently.
+Those sites could provide granular information on what to expect.
+The ‘Safety’ sections of my global travel guides are also helpful.

-Download maps and Google street views in advance so you can get a “lay of the land” of where you’re visiting, or at least staying overnight.
-Also make sure to note on the map where your country’s embassy is, in case of emergency.
+Download maps and Google street views in advance so you can get a “lay of the land”, and make a note on the map where your country’s embassy is, in case of emergency.